 Nahuel Guzman News: Allows one in win

-Guzman made two saves and conceded one goal during Saturday's 5-1 win over Mazatlan.
+Guzman made zero saves and conceded one goal during Saturday's 3-1 win over Chivas.

-Guzman had a calm day between the posts, but there wasn't much to be done when Gabriel Lopez fired a powerful shot from just outside the box for what ended up being a consolation goal for the opposition.
-Despite not making a lot of saves as of late, the veteran goalkeeper will still carry some momentum into the playoffs as he had three clean sheets and just one game with multiple goals allowed over his last eight starts.
+Guzman saw Ricardo Marin appearing in front of him to open the scoring for the opposition in the 11th minute and then didn't have any work the rest of the way, which means he couldn't make a single save to make up for the goal allowed from a fantasy standpoint.
+This was the second game with zero saves over the last three starts for the veteran goalkeeper but on the other hand he could be tested more frequently during next weekend's second leg as his team can adopt a more conservative approach to preserve their two-goal edge.

 Win Your League With RotoWire!